Blamechance/digital-cottage/content/The Messy Workbench/Setting Up An Obsidian-based Digital Cottage Website.md

 3. That's it!
 Run `make serve` to view your website locally, and push to your github repo to host it on [Github pages](https://docs.github.com/en/pages/quickstart).

 #### Automating export:
-Here's a quick and dirty bash script to clears the repo's copy of the vault and index files, to copy in the current ones from the obsidian vault location.
+Using a naive quick and dirty bash script to clears the repo's copy of the vault and index files, to copy in the current ones from the obsidian vault location.

 Automating this process means the creation process of posts is simple:
 1. Write/edit posts and index file as notes in obsidian